swang2015/swang2015.github.io/_posts/2016-08-08-docker-on-load.md

 layout: post
 title:  "Docker on Load"
 date:   2016-08-08 7:00:00 +0800
-categories: infrastructure
+categories: misc
-tags: feature docker
+tags: feature docker infra
-background: /images/bg_whale.jpg
+background: /images/bg/bg_whale.jpg
 ---

 > I used docker at work a couple days ago, so here to give a short overview on what is docker and how to use it.